rakhapta/Beijing_AQI/README.md

 This repository contains an analysis and visualization of Beijing's air quality data, focusing on **PM2.5 pollution levels**.
 The project includes both a **data analysis pipeline** and an interactive **Streamlit web app** for exploring air quality trends across multiple districts.

+you can access the dashboard here : https://rakhapta-beijing-aqi-dashboarddashboard-zjvbr3.streamlit.app/

 ## 📌 Project Overview

 Air pollution remains a major challenge in urban areas like **Beijing**.
 This project aims to analyze **air quality trends** and visualize **pollution levels** across districts using historical data.